ellagale/doenut/README.md

 8.  using the model to predict which area of variable space to explore next to continue to optimise.

-There are several software programs to make this easy \[\[cite Modde,SAS etc\]\].
-As an example \[\[cite MArcus\]\] wanted to determine the best a model to predict the best formulation of a novel material to enable cell attachment for use as a cell scaffold.
-The inputs chosen were surface zeta potential, capacitive coupling, shear modulus and surface roughness (the things that could be measured in the lab) and the output the cell attachement %.
-With cross terms this gave 22 models to investigate.
-The differences between DoE and linear regression are: that you are generally optimising a known system and that constraints are usually applied.
+There are several software programs to make this easy (e.g. Modde,SAS etc).
 For example, in optimsing a new recipie for Pringles (a type of potatoe based chip) that reduced the amount of potato flour by including rice, corn and wheat flour, Kelloggs performed a DoE with the constraints that the potato flour content must be at least 40% and that